omoabobade/office365-nodejs-authentication/README.md

 ## Contributors

-Contributors are welcome and kindly submit a pull request.
+Contributions are welcome via pull requests and issues.

-## License

-A short snippet describing the license (MIT, Apache, etc.)